Money 101 > Budgeting > How to Put Together a Financial Plan

 4. Save Your Money

 Increasing your income may seem like a bit more of a challenge, but that doesn’t mean it’s impossible.
-You might be able to start working on a side hustle, get a raise or promotion at work, or even take on an extra job if you have the time for it.
+You might be able to start working on a side hustle, advocate for a raise or promotion at work, or make a jump to a higher pay job.
 Just be sure to put any extra money you make primarily towards your savings goals.

 5. Invest Your Money

 If you want to hit long-term financial goals, it helps to have your money do some of the heavy lifting for you.
 To do this, you’ll need to start investing it.
 Just make sure that before you start this process, you have a clear idea of what goals you’re aiming at.
-This can help you determine how risky or conservative you want your investments to be.
+This can help you figure out how risky or conservative you want your investments to be.
+Investing, for most, can be overwhelming.
+It's important to speak to qualified individuals for advice.

 6. Frequently Review Your Financial Plan

 An important aspect of strategic financial planning is to make sure you’re continuously evaluating your progress.
 Like we mentioned earlier, setting your plans in motion is only the start of the process.
-In order for this to be a successful venture, you’re going to need to make tweaks and adjustments throughout the process.
+If you want to be successful in the long run, you’re going to need to make tweaks and adjustments throughout the process.
 When you do check in on your progress, ask yourself questions like:

 Depending on the answers to some of these questions, you may want to make adjustments to your timeline and your goals.
 A better financial plan may be out there for you if you use your learnings to tweak what you’ve already set in place.